Supervisor and Training Facility FAQs

 - a reduction in patient numbers at your facility

-- any programs or concerns you are experiencing with your registrar.
+- any problems or concerns you are experiencing with your registrar.

 If in any doubt, please contact your Program Training Advisor.